Introduction | Parallel Finite Element Analysis with Abaqus

 Parallel ABAQUS Modeling and Scripting

-In the study of hygrothermal degradation, a parallel ABAQUS model was utilized, which leverages ABAQUS’s capability to perform large-scale simulations across multiple processors.
-This improves computational efficiency, especially when dealing with time-dependent, transient simulations that require extensive iterations.
+In the study of hygrothermal effects on composite materials, a parallel ABAQUS model was employed to leverage the software’s capability for large-scale simulations across multiple processors.
+This significantly enhances computational efficiency, particularly when conducting time-dependent, transient simulations that involve numerous iterations.

-Additionally, the modeling process employed an ABAQUS Python Scripting Micro Modeling (APSMM) algorithm, which allows for the automatic calculation of degraded elastic constants under various conditions.
-By integrating APSMM with a custom UMAT subroutine written in FORTRAN, the model accounts for position and time-dependent variations in moisture and temperature.
-This hybrid approach provides a comprehensive framework for predicting the material’s behavior under a wide range of environmental conditions.
+The modeling process also utilized the ABAQUS Python Scripting Micro Modeling (APSMM) algorithm.
+This allows for the automatic calculation of degraded elastic constants under various environmental conditions.
+By integrating APSMM with a custom UMAT subroutine written in FORTRAN, the model effectively handles position and time-dependent variations in moisture and temperature.
+This hybrid approach provides a robust framework for predicting material behavior across a broad spectrum of environmental scenarios, offering a deeper understanding of how composites degrade under hygrothermal conditions.

 ABAQUS Scripting and Subroutines